Accessing team settings

 - Custom fields - structured data entry (dates, numbers, dropdowns, text) for process-specific information that powers forms, approvals, and integrations.

-Click any ticket to open the detail view with three main areas:- Conversation Tab - The full thread between requester, Serval, and team members.
-See Resolving Tickets for how to respond and use Co-pilot.
+Click any ticket to open the detail view with two main areas:- Activity - The conversation between requester, Serval, and team members.
+Messages, workflow runs, and property changes share one timeline.
+Use Filter to show all activity or narrow to messages, internal notes, and other event types.
+See Resolving Tickets for how to respond and use Copilot.

 Ticket Types